smarty/changelog/cloud/international-street-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2026Q3.0-1 - 2026-07-30
+CHANGES:
+- Improved many geocode precision values to be more accurate.
+Many precision values were incorrectly reported better than they should have been.

 ## 2026Q2.1-1 - 2026-07-20
 CHANGES:
 - Latest data packages.